+Cooperation

-Initial strategies will conform to response direction in the AIWFMP unless otherwise agreed to by Protecting and Jurisdictional Agencies.
+Initial strategies will generally conform to response direction in the AIWFMP unless otherwise agreed to by Protecting and Jurisdictional Agencies.
 Strategic direction for non-standard responses and other fires requiring a WFDSS decision will be documented in the decision.
-See Section V.E: Decision Process.
+See Section V.E - Decision Process.

 WFDSS decisions document objectives and requirements, fiscal estimates, and a course of action for an incident.
 The decision-making process requires a collaborative effort by all of the agencies responsible for these components: